 1. Chocolate – Your Best Bet

-Although the sugar in most milk chocolates (especially those marketed toward children) is still damaging to your teeth, chocolates are typically your safest bet when looking for candy that won’t cause long term harm.
+Although the sugar in most milk chocolates (especially those marketed toward children) is still damaging to your teeth, chocolates are typically your safest bet when looking for candy that won’t cause long-term harm.
 Chocolate doesn’t stick to your teeth as much as other candies, and in terms of cleaning your teeth, chocolate can be wiped away with ease.
-Most dentists agree that dark chocolate is the safest choice, so if you have a sweet tooth, look for chocolates that are higher in cacao and lower in milk and sugar.
+Most dentists agree that dark chocolate is the safest choice, so if you have a sweet tooth, look for higher cacao chocolates and lower in milk and sugar.
 Unfortunately, most Halloween chocolate is packed with sugar, so even if you’re careful about staying away from other candies, make sure your children brush their teeth after consuming chocolate treats.

 2. Nutty Candy Bars

 While many candy bars include sticky layers like caramel, those containing nuts may be the next best thing to dark chocolate when it comes to avoiding tooth damage.
 Nuts help break up the stickiness of candy bars and may actually help remove sticky substances from your teeth as you chew.
 If you can, try opting for a granola candy bar like Chewy or KIND, which have a layer of sweet chocolate but are mostly composed of nuts and oats; these can fulfill your sweet tooth craving without sticking around in your mouth afterward.